itz-predator/ABAP/Day3 /Day3.md

   ENDMETHOD.

 - **Save and activate**
-- ### 4.
+- ### Step 4.
 Go to transaction /IWFND/MAINT_SERVICE and find out you service , select your service and click on load metadata.
   Test the ODATA service in SEGW for both the entitysets.
 -   _Follow Images in ODATA folder for clear understanding_**/Day3/ODATA**